 - Preferred ACT Composite score of 25 or SAT score of 1200

 - High School sciences and math are strongly recommended

 All freshmen accepted to the nursing program will be required to achieve a minimum cumulative GPA of 3.2 prior to the beginning of nursing coursework.
 Failure to achieve a cumulative GPA of 3.2 will make the student ineligible to enter the nursing program in the second semester of their sophomore year, even though they were admitted as freshman.
 The student may reapply to the program when all admission criteria are met.
-Freshman students enrolled in the nursing program need to pass all prerequisite courses with a grade of C- or higher.
-A student earning a grade lower than a C- in two or more prerequisite courses will be deemed ineligible for progression in the nursing program.
+Freshman students declaring nursing as a major must pass all prerequisite and co-requisite courses with a grade of C- or higher.
+A student earning a grade lower than a C- in two or more prerequisite/co-requisite courses will be deemed ineligible for application or progression in the nursing program.